Tara MacLean: Silence

 In October 1995, MacLean went to San Francisco to record her debut album Silence at Brilliant Studios with producer Norm Kerner with additional recording in Vancouver.

-MacLean toured to promote Silence for over two years, including opening slots for Ashley MacIsaac, Barenaked Ladies, Dave Matthews Band, Paula Cole, Ron Sexsmith and Tom Cochrane, and The Cure as well as eight dates on the Lilith Fair tour.
+MacLean toured to promote Silence for over two years, including opening slots for Ashley MacIsaac, Barenaked Ladies, Dave Matthews Band, Paula Cole, Ron Sexsmith, Tom Cochrane, and The Cure, as well as eight dates on the Lilith Fair tour.
 The album sold over 20,000 copies in the United States.

-In 1997 MacLean released a five-song EP of live, remixed and re-recorded songs called "If You See Me".
+In 1997, MacLean released a five-song EP of live, remixed and re-recorded songs called If You See Me.
 MacLean embarked on a national club tour to promote the EP, performing as a duo with guitarist Bill Bell.
 She was named Best New Solo Artist in the Contemporary Hit Radio category at the Canadian Radio Music Awards in 1997.
 She joined Capitol Records for her major label release.

 Her version of the folk song Rattlesnake Mountain, also known as "On Springfield Mountain", was featured during the closing credits of the 1997 movie Inventing the Abbotts.

 Passenger

 MacLean's second full-length album was called Passenger.
 It was recorded in New Orleans and produced by Malcolm Burn (Daniel Lanois) and then husband Bill Bell (Tom Cochrane, Danko Jones).
 It was released in October 1999 by Nettwerk Records in Canada and Capitol Records in America.
 MacLean promoted Passenger in Canada, America and Asia for 18 months.
 "If I Fall" and "Divided" were both released as singles.
 Live from Austin and Live from Roots Lodge were released as two special live EPs.
 "Settling" was also released in Taiwan as the album's third single.
 She toured extensively, opening for Dido on her first U.S. tour.

-To support Passenger, MacLean joined Kendall Payne, Shannon McNally and Amy Correia for a 21-stop Capitol Records sponsored The Girls Room Tour across America.
+To support Passenger, MacLean joined Kendall Payne, Shannon McNally, and Amy Correia for a 21-stop Capitol Records sponsored The Girls Room Tour across America.
 Admission to The Girls Room shows were free, and the tour donated $1,000 to a women's charity in each city the tour visits.
 Passenger sold over 50,000 copies.
 She also appeared on Late Night with Conan O'Brien and had a Cameo in the Jerry Bruckheimer film Coyote Ugly, and USA Network's Good vs Evil.

 MacLean left Capitol Records in 2001.

 MacLean gave birth to her first child Sophia Madrien Soleil Bell in 2001 in Oakville, Ontario.